There is no more compromising with Democrats and you can compromise with the Taliban.

 This is just the first of many battles in the war here.

-I remember when I was a neophyte, back when Democrats lost elections, I said, okay, that'll teach them.
+I remember when I was a neophyte back when Democrats lost elections, I said, okay, that'll teach them.

-It steals their resolve to be even worse.
+No, it steals their resolve to be even worse.

-You're not gonna teach him anything.
+You're not going to teach him anything.

-So hello, VAT tax, hello, other tax increase.
+Hello, other tax increase.

 Oh, folks, they don't learn their lessons.